The Legend of Boggy Creek: Sequels and related films

-In 2010, another unauthorized sequel with no narrative connection to the original (or its 1985 sequel) was released as a straight-to-DVD movie, titled Boggy Creek.
+In 2010, Boggy Creek, a film with no narrative connection to the original or its 1985 sequel, was released as a straight-to-DVD movie.
 It concerns a Bigfoot-like creature who attacks a group of teenagers that are vacationing in the fictional area of Boggy Creek, Texas.
 The film was written and directed by Brian T. Jaynes.
 It was originally produced in 2010 and released on September 13, 2011.